 Leave loose belongings like your wallet, purse, cameras, etc. in your vehicle.

-You don’t want any of your loose items to fall over the edge of the bridge, and since you are going to have a harness and cables around you, you won’t want loose items getting in your way.
+You don’t want any of your loose items to fall over the edge of the bridge, and since you are going to have a harness and cables around you, you won’t want these items getting in your way, anyway.

 ✨ You can leave your car keys at the headquarters!